Bukasson/alx-system_engineering-devops/0x00-shell_basics/README.md

 This repository contains scripts for various purposes.
 Here is a brief description of each script:

-- `0-current_working_directory`: This script prints the absolute path name of the current working directory and saves it to the file `0-current_working_directory`.
+- `0-current_working_directory`: This script prints the absolute path name of the current working directory.
+- `1-listit`: This script displays the contents list of the current directory.